Harry Kane: England captain expresses disappointment after nine withdrawals from Nations League squad

 Following Branthwaite's withdrawal, Liverpool defender Jarell Quansah was added to the squad.

-The situation has frustrated Kane, who will lead England out at the Olympic Stadium in Athens knowing key players are absent for a match they must win to stand a chance of automatic promotion in the Nations League.
+Kane, who is training with the squad despite concerns of an injury keeping him out of the game against Greece, is frustrated to be without key players for a match they must win to stand a chance of automatic promotion in the Nations League.

 Asked if there was one thing former manager Gareth Southgate put in place that senior players need to ensure is not lost, the striker said: "[Gareth] Southgate brought the joy to play for England back," said Kane.